WHAT IS AN NQDC?

 A nonqualified deferred compensation plan reduces a portion of an employee’s taxable income in the current year and is paid out at a date after which the income is actually earned.
 If funded with life insurance, the death benefit proceeds to the owner’s beneficiary are generally taxable in the event of the employee’s death.

-409A applies to compensation that workers earn in one year but that is paid in a future year.
+409a applies to compensation that an employee earns in one year but is paid in a future year.
 This is referred to as nonqualified deferred compensation.
 This is different from deferred compensation in the form of elective deferrals to qualified plans (such as a 401(k) plan) or to a 403(b) or 457(b) plan.

 How does coverage under 409A affect an employee’s taxes?